 Ten of Pentacles

-The Fool floated before the Wheel of Fortune as the kings, the bishops, and the pawns fought for superiority on the Wheel, but the baby’s hand would undo all the hard work climbing.
-The Fool couldn’t understand why the monkey, the rabbit, and the cat kept on trying when the wheel would just be turned […]
+The Fool floated before the Wheel of Fortune.
+The kings, the bishops, and the pawns fought for superiority on the Wheel, but the baby’s hand would undo all their hard work climbing.
+The Fool couldn’t understand why the monkey, the rabbit, and the cat kept on trying when the Wheel would inevitably be turned for […]

-The Fool floated before the Wheel of Fortune as the kings, the bishops, and the pawns fought for superiority on the Wheel, but the baby’s hand would undo all the hard work climbing.
-The Fool couldn’t understand why the monkey, the rabbit, and the cat kept on trying when the wheel would just be turned for no reason at all, yet they persisted and fought.
+The Fool floated before the Wheel of Fortune.
+The kings, the bishops, and the pawns fought for superiority on the Wheel, but the baby’s hand would undo all their hard work climbing.
+The Fool couldn’t understand why the monkey, the rabbit, and the cat kept on trying when the Wheel would inevitably be turned for no reason at all, yet still they persisted and fought.

-A sneeze exploded out of the clouds and the Fool flew through the air in chaotic flips.
+A sneeze exploded out of the clouds, and the Fool flew through the air in chaotic flips.
 He landed in the courtyard of an old castle.
-The garden was beautiful but seemed a little overgrown.
+The garden was beautiful, if a little overgrown.
 The walls of the castle were immaculately built, but a little dusty.
-The Fool walked into a door and found an old king sitting at a throne looking longingly into the distance.
+The Fool walked through a door and found an old king sitting on a throne and looking longingly into the distance.

 The king didn’t notice the Fool walk in.
-The only light was from a small stain-glass window that cast a ray of light on the old man.
-He was sad.
+The only light was from a small stained-glass window that cast a ray of light on the old man.
+He looked sad.

 The Fool greeted the king.

 The wall that the king looked at was covered in coins.
-They shone and reflected the window’s light across the room in an explosion of lights.
+They shone and reflected the window’s light across the room in an explosion of colors.

-This is all I did, the king said, is collect wealth.
+This is all I did, the king said.
+Collect wealth.
 I didn’t nurture a family, find love, or search for what I like in this world.
 I was so scared of not being rich enough.
-Now I die and the wealth means nothing.
+Now I die, and the wealth means nothing.

 The Fool said nothing.
 He didn’t know what this was like, to have all the riches in the world, but not feel fulfilled.
-He actually ran from wealth and took a vow of poverty.
-On the other hand, he also hadn’t reached for love, family, or invest in things that made him happy.
+He actually ran from wealth, and had taken a vow of poverty.
+On the other hand, he also hadn’t reached for love, family, or invested in the things that made him happy.

 He wished he had something that would make the king feel better.
 He was so sad.
 Sometimes there is nothing to say.
 It is just what it is.